-You should ensure you are able to provide evidence of expenditure for all items over £250 and receipts must match the information outlined in your grant reports and be in line with the original budget.
+You should ensure you are able to evidence your expenditure and receipts must match the information outlined in your grant reports and be in line with the original budget.
 You should keep all receipts, invoices and other financial evidence for the duration of the grant and for at least 12 months after, or for the duration required by your organisations accounting arrangements, whichever is longer.